Vettersfelde Treasure

 Other highlights include pendants of braided wire, a massive torc.
 Part of the find went to Berlin and was kept with a suit of Scythian armour, which dated from around 500 BC.
 Other, smaller objects from the trove were sold or melted down.

 The discovery began a long scholarly debate.
 The presence of these objects so far into northern Europe was explained by a Scythian expedition into central Europe, with the trove forming the grave-offerings of a Scythian prince, who had made it to Brandenburg.
 One such expedition is attested at the end of the sixth century BC as a result of Darius' Scythian expedition (513 BC).
 Newer research on the find location argues that it might have been deposited as a sacrifice after being taken as booty from a Scythian prince.
 The presence of Scythians in this area is otherwise only suggested by the discover of three-fluted arrowheads, but these were regularly used by other Eurasian nomads.

+Jerome M. Eisenberg (1992) fingered the most significant artifacts of the trove — the Vettersfelde fish, the four-disc plaque or "breastplate," and the dagger-sheath — as nineteeth-century forgeries, based on aesthetic criteria.
+Eisenberg observed that the fish's tail was nonsensically transformed into a ram's head, hypothesizing that this motif was copied by the forger from another work (which Eisenberg also claims was forged), a golden stag forming part of the Kul-Oba trove (unearthed circa 1830) whose rear antlers were also transformed into a ram's head.
+Eisenberg identifies the fish (as well as the Kul-Oba stag) as suffering from a modern horror vacui in which unadorned space must be filled "with extraneous, incongruous, or meaningless elements."
+He also notes the disparity in aesthetic styles between the "highly stylised eye[,] the realistic scales, the zoomorphic tail fins [and] the animal scenes," inferring that they may have been copied from several different sources.